Tips for Successfully Winning a Scholarship

-- Read the entire application before getting started.
+- Read the information provided for each scholarship before getting started.

-- Essays should be between 300 and 750 words in length per question.
+- Essays responses need to be between 300 and 750 words in length per question.

 - Write an original answer about your personal leadership experience.

 - Think of the prompt, “if my life went perfectly, what would I like to be/do”.

 - If you had extra dollars towards your education how would that affect you.

 - Proofread your entire application and essay responses.
 It is suggested to have a second person read the application assuring there are no grammatical errors.
 English tutors are available onsite at all campuses, plus development and financial aid directors may be willing to help.

 - Start this step first.
 You will be depending on someone else for this section of the application, which you should allow ample time for.

 - If the application requires two letters of recommendation, please make one from a peer.